+There are not expected to be any significant costs or impacts for governments.
 There may be small and likely inconsequential costs of monitoring an extra GM food ingredient for regulators to ensure compliance with labelling requirements.

 Conclusions from cost benefit assessment